leamas/supybot-irccat/README.md

     <al-bot-test> yngve ivar
 ```

-To see actual settings:
+To see actual settings (password is encrypted):
 ```
     @sectionshow ivar
-    leamas: ivar #al-bot-test
+    leamas: fjdk;fdsa #al-bot-test
 ```

-These variables can be manipulated using `sectiondata` as explained in Getting Started.
+These settings can be manipulated using `sectiondata` as explained in Getting Started.

 Input line format